Come for the Boating Education…Stay for the Friends

 All About Us

-A Vessel Safety Check (VSC) is a courtesy examination of your boat and safety equipment to verify the presence and condition of safety equipment required by both federal and state authorities.
+A Vessel Safety Check (VSC) is a free courtesy examination of your boat and safety equipment to verify the presence and condition of safety equipment required by both federal and state authorities.
 These examinations are not a boarding or law enforcement issue.
 No citations are given as a result of this examination if deficiencies are found, rather the examiner will explain what corrections need to be made to bring your vessel into compliance.
 Once you pass the safety check you are given a sticker similar to the one shown.A vessel examiner is a specially trained member of the United States Power Squadrons.
 The examiner may also make recommendations and discuss safety issues to assist in making you a safer boater.